 And that’s where reverse dieting comes in!

-Reverse Dieting 101: What Is Reverse Dieting?
+What is Reverse Dieting?

 In other words, a reverse diet could help you lose weight or maintain weight while eating more calories.
 It also helps with muscle maintenance (or even muscle gain) if performance is one of your top priorities.

-The idea is that providing a small caloric surplus could help to restore circulating hormone levels and energy expenditure toward pre-diet levels while closely matching energy intake to the recovering metabolic rate.
+The idea is that providing a slight caloric surplus could help to restore circulating hormone levels and energy expenditure toward pre-diet levels while closely matching energy intake to the recovering metabolic rate.
 The goal is to help minimize the amount of body fat gained during the process [4].

 To simplify it even more: by eating more, you’ll move more, recover better, push harder in workouts, sleep better stress less, and all of this combined will lead to a higher metabolism and quicker, more efficient calorie burn.